protono/hello-algo/algos.md

 ![Fig. 哈希冲突示例](./pictures/6.1.3.1.png)

-It is easy to think that the larger the capacity $n$ of the hash table, the lower the probability that multiple keys will be assigned to the same bucket, and the fewer conflicts.
+It is easy to think that the larger the capacity $n$ of the hash table, the lower the probability that multiple `key`s will be assigned to the same bucket, and the fewer conflicts.
 Therefore, **we can reduce hash collisions by expanding the hash table**.

 As shown in the figure below, the key-value pairs `(136, A)` and `(236, D)` conflict before the expansion, and the conflict disappears after the expansion.